 This incident happened twice in my lifetime.
 Apparently, you can take some time off or request a paid leave in a regular job, but traveling with worries I might miss a day at work was not a good idea for me It just stressed me out.
 So, partly due to mom’s insisting, and partly on my own decision, I decided to quit that job again to stay at home.

-Finding a job that will keep at home was another dilemma that I faced.
-Back at that time, freelancing and a home-based job were still on its infancy stage here in the Philippines, so it was difficult getting a credible job online.
+Finding a job that will keep me at home was another dilemma that I faced.
+Back at that time, freelancing and a home-based job were still in their infancy stage here in the Philippines, so it was difficult getting a credible job online.

-Then I stumbled upon an ad that says they offer ‘Work at Home’ system only to find out that it was a multi level marketing business.
+Then I stumbled upon an ad that says they offer a ‘Work at Home’ system only to find out that it was a multi-level marketing business.
 This incident opened me to the world of MLM companies – which helped a bit to support my wants.

-Living with family has its benefits.
-You get the free meal, free lodging – in exchange for home cleaning tasks.
+Living with the family has its benefits.
+You get a free meal, and free lodging – in exchange for home cleaning tasks.
 Aside from that, I was able to travel with them whenever my family feels like it.

 Some might think that I should be living on my own now, making my own choices in life, and taking travel-risk on my own.
 I could do that too if I have chosen to.
 But staying with my family allowed me to learn so much more compared to having a regular job.
-I was able to learn basic skills in sewing, discovered many nerdy hobbies that I never new existed, like jewelry making.
-I was also able to establish a business that I’ve already passed onto my relatives.
-And, I was able to learn blogging on the in-depth level.
+I was able to learn basic skills in sewing and discovered many nerdy hobbies that I never knew existed, like jewelry making.
+I was also able to establish a business that I’ve already passed on to my relatives.
+And, I was able to learn blogging on an in-depth level.
 Aside from that, I still have the freedom to make my own choices when it comes to my personal wants and desires.

 My choice to stay my with family stems from the old adage that life is short – my parents’ lives are short.
 If ever I get married and have kids of my own, I don’t want to look back and regret the moments I never spent with them – the travels, especially.
 Life goes on anyway, and I’d rather enjoy the moments I have with them rather than forever miss the opportunity of doing so.